“I don’t think I would have landed on my feet as quickly as I did without PCK.”

 So he waited… and he was accepted into the Spring 2015 class.

 The primary goal of this pilot program is to provide current inmates marketable skills they can use when they re-enter their community, as well as to reduce the likelihood of re-offending and re-entering the prison system (known as recidivism).
 This goal aligns closely with PCK’s mission to promote the self-sufficiency of low-income women and men by preparing them to work in commercial kitchens… and give those who need it a second chance.

 “With the right assistance and right network I knew I’d be able to get my life together – I just needed an opportunity,” Richard said.
 He wasn’t sure what to expect from PCK, but after a brief stint in the program, he was shocked just how much this program taught him.

 “PCK is the real thing.
 It teaches you as much as you want to learn.
-All the people involved are serious about the work being taken seriously.
+All the people involved are serious about the work.
 I was really surprised by the amount of work, and the practical side of it too, being in the kitchen every day and the classroom every day.
 It was really cool.”

 His PCK classmates were aware that he was at Fort Dix, and rather than being awkward and uncomfortable around him, he felt the others were extremely accepting of his situation.
 Especially since many had had a tough road prior to PCK, as well, including incarceration.

 For Richard, being in the program was the best way to transition back into society.
 “Prison life is an extremely controlled environment.
 Going from making no decisions to making decisions about everything is overwhelming.
 With PCK, you make incremental changes back toward that life you’re accustomed to living, which is really helpful — I can’t stress the importance enough.”

 To date, the program has has enabled 19 minimum security, non-violent, short-term inmates (those with six months or less remaining in their sentence) and more than 800 others, the opportunity to attend PCK – and the opportunity for a second chance at life.